 Arts and Crafts Vendors

 More than 80 artists and crafts people with handmade wares will line Main Street from First to Fifth Avenues.
 Don’t miss the unique shopping opportunities.

 Street Festival Food & Beer Tent

-Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in two dedicated food zones: around the Public Square, on Fourth Avenue South, and on 4th Avenue South.
+Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in three dedicated food zones: around the Public Square, on Fourth Avenue South, and on 4th Avenue South.
 A beer tent will be located on 4th Avenue South.

 The Great Pumpkin